nrwl/nx/packages/storybook/docs/migrate-7-generator-examples.md

 4. Call the Storybook automigrate scripts for each one of the projects using Storybook (the `@nrwl/storybook:migrate-7` will give you the list of all the commands)
 5. Call the Nx generator to finish the migration.
 The steps are explained in [Step 04](#step-04) above.
    `nx g @nrwl/storybook:migrate-7 --afterMigration`

+## I am not on Nx 15.9.0 yet but I still want to migrate to Storybook 7

+You can migrate to Storybook 7 by just using the [Storybook `upgrade` and `automigrate` scripts](https://storybook.js.org/docs/7.0/react/configure/upgrading), but you will have to manually point the `automigrate` script to each one of your projects using Storybook, explained in [Step 03](#step-03) above.

+First, you would have to run the `npx storybook@next upgrade --prerelease` to get the latest versions of all the `@storybook/*` packages.
+Then, for each one of your projects that use Storybook, you would have to run `npx sb@next automigrate --config-dir <MY-PROJECT>/.storybook --renderer @storybook/<react|angular|etc>`.

+The `@nrwl/storybook:migrate-7` generator helps you by figuring out all the project paths and the renderers that need to be passed in the `automigrate` script, and also by performing a number of adjustments to your code to make sure the migration scripts run smoothly, so it is recommended to use the generator instead of running the scripts manually.

 ## Report any issues and bugs